icure/medtech-docs/sdks/how-to/how-to-share-data/index.md

 If Alice has shared an entity with Bob both Alice and Bob can access the encrypted content of the entity.
-This means that if Alice loses her private key she can ask Bob to share with her all entities she shared with him in the past, allowing her to regain access to these entities.
+This means that if Alice loses her private key she can ask Bob to share with her all entities she shared with him in the past, allowing her to regain access to these entities ([related how-to](../how-to-authenticate-a-user/my-user-lost-their-key.md)).

 On the contrary, if Alice never shared the entity with any other data owner and she loses her private key, no one will be able to access the content of the entity anymore.